oschwengers/bakta/README.md

 To provide high quality annotations for certain proteins of higher interest, *e.g.* AMR & VF genes, Bakta includes & merges different expert annotation systems.
 Currently, Bakta uses NCBI's AMRFinderPlus for AMR gene annotations as well as an generalized protein sequence expert system with distinct coverage, identity and priority values for each sequence, currenlty comprising the [VFDB](http://www.mgc.ac.cn/VFs/main.htm) as well as NCBI's [BlastRules](https://ftp.ncbi.nih.gov/pub/blastrules/).

 - **Comprehensive workflow**
-Bakta annotates all standard/mandatory feature types (tRNA, tmRNA, rRNA, ncRNA genes, CRISPR, CDS) as well as ncRNA cis-regulatory regions, oriC/oriV/oriT and assembly gaps.
+Bakta annotates ncRNA cis-regulatory regions, oriC/oriV/oriT and assembly gaps as well as standard feature types: tRNA, tmRNA, rRNA, ncRNA genes, CRISPR, CDS.

 - **GFF3 & INSDC conform annotations**
-Bakta writes GFF3 and INSDC (Genbank & EMBL) conform annotation files ready for submission (checked via [GenomeTools GFF3Validator](http://genometools.org/cgi-bin/gff3validator.cgi) and [ENA Webin-CLI](https://github.com/enasequence/webin-cli) for GFF3 and EMBL file formats, respectively for representative genomes of all ESKAPE species).
+Bakta writes GFF3 and INSDC-compliant (Genbank & EMBL) annotation files ready for submission (checked via [GenomeTools GFF3Validator](http://genometools.org/cgi-bin/gff3validator.cgi) and [ENA Webin-CLI](https://github.com/enasequence/webin-cli) for GFF3 and EMBL file formats, respectively for representative genomes of all ESKAPE species).

 - **Reasoning**
-By annotating bacterial genomes in a standardized, taxon-independent, high-throughput and local manner, Bakta targets the niche between fully-featured but computationally-demanding pipelines like [PGAP](https://github.com/ncbi/pgap) and rapid highly-customizable offline tools like [Prokka](https://github.com/tseemann/prokka).
+By annotating bacterial genomes in a standardized, taxon-independent, high-throughput and local manner, Bakta aims at a well-balanced tradeoff between fully-featured but computationally demanding pipelines like [PGAP](https://github.com/ncbi/pgap) and rapid highly-customizable offline tools like [Prokka](https://github.com/tseemann/prokka).
 Indeed, Bakta is heavily inspired by Prokka (kudos to [Torsten Seemann](https://github.com/tseemann)) and many command line options are compatible for the sake of interoperability and user convenience.
 Hence, if Bakta does not fit your needs, please try Prokka.

 ## Installation